Skip to content

 The Vagus Nerve: Your Body's Information Superhighway

-The Second Brain You Have Been Ignoring
+The Second Brain You've Been Ignoring

 When the gut environment deteriorates — through poor diet, chronic stress, antibiotic overuse, environmental toxins, or microbial imbalance — serotonin production is disrupted at its source.
-No amount of reuptake inhibition in the brain can compensate for a manufacturing plant that has gone offline.
+This reveals why many people cycle through psychiatric medications without lasting relief, and why dietary changes can sometimes accomplish what prescriptions cannot.

 Manipura: The Ancients Already Knew

-Three traditions.
-Three continents.
-Three millennia apart.
-The same insight: the belly is where power lives, where fire burns, and where illness begins when the fire goes out.
+Three traditions, three continents, three millennia apart — the same insight: the belly is where power lives, where fire burns, and where illness begins when the fire goes out.

 What Dysbiosis Actually Looks Like